mmanganel/Neutrnio-Reconstruction/README.md

-# neurecon
+# Neurecon

-neurecon is a Python library that provides a method for numerically reconstructing the momenta of neutrnios in electron-positron particle colliders.
-Given the measured x, y, and z momentum components of the meuons and bottom quarks, the method will retern the reconstructed momenta of the neutrino and anti-neutrino.
+Neurecon is a Python library that provides a method for numerically reconstructing the momenta of neutrnios in electron-positron particle colliders.
+Given the measured x, y, and z momentum components of the muons and bottom quarks, the method will retern the reconstructed momenta of the neutrino and anti-neutrino.

 ## Requirements
 * [numpy](http://www.numpy.org/)
 * [sympy](https://www.sympy.org/en/index.html)

 ## Files
-* reconstruction
+* reconstruction:
+Contains the reconstruct method which takes the measured particles' momenta, along with the center of mass energy and constained mass of the W boson, as input and produces the set of solutions for the reconstructed neutrino and anti-neutrino momenta.
-* interpolation\n
+* interpolation:
 A module for basic polynomial interpolation.
+Used by reconstruct method.

 ## Usage